SamuelCicuitStudio/PowerDistributionBoard/readme/DeviceManagerGuide.md

 - Triggered by HTTP endpoint `/ntc_calibrate`.
 - Intended behavior: recompute NTC calibration parameters using heatsink temp as the reference (or a user-entered reference), without energizing heaters.

-### 4) Thermal model capture (logged PWM drive)
+### 4) Thermal model capture (logged energy-based drive)

 - Triggered by HTTP endpoints:
   - `/calib_start`, `/calib_stop`, `/calib_status`, `/calib_data`, `/calib_file`, `/calib_clear`
 - Behavior:
   - Starts `CalibrationRecorder` to capture `{V, I, NTC}` at the requested interval into a bounded buffer.
-  - In "model capture" mode it also starts a dedicated PWM drive via `DeviceTransport::startCalibrationPwm(...)` (Idle-only).
+  - In "model capture" mode it also starts an energy-based calibration run (Idle-only).
 - What the data is used for:
   - Plotting the temperature curve in the UI.
-  - Feeding `ThermalEstimator` for conservative parameter and PI-gain suggestions.
+  - Feeding `ThermalEstimator` for conservative tau/k/C suggestions.

 ## UI/HTTP data flow (admin page)